geoffrsullivan/geoffrsullivan.github.io/aboutme.md

 they can focus on shipping code and not worry about containers, servers and networks.

-**Lightning Fast, Low latency code execution -** allows developers to deploy functions and microservices over 20% faster than any other serverless offering.
+**Lightning Fast, Low latency code execution** allows developers to deploy functions and microservices over 20% faster than any other serverless offering.

 **Deploy on any cloud -**  ZerOps can deploy to any Kubernetes cluster which eliminates cloud lock-in and allows organizations to choose the cloud of best fit for an application.

+### Product Components

+**Cloud-based Serverless Platform** automates all server side operations, enabling developers to deploy functions and distributed web apps on any cloud.

+**Client Side CLI** takes care of everything you need in order to write and deploy code.

+**Powerful extensions** integrate the CLI with popular developers tools, so they never leave them.